mupplelabs/isilon_papi_s3_boto/README.md

 **Note: There are other reasons why an S3 call could return a 403 Error.
-=\> This is for demonstraion purpose only\!** <br> It can be potentially dangerous to automatially get the keys and just retry with out further sanity checks.
+=\> This is for demonstraion purpose only\!** <br> It can be potentially dangerous to automatially get the keys and just retry with out additional sanity checks.

 </div>